nik-ez/snowiq-docs/sa-supervisor-activities.md

 <section id="Creating-Road-Hazards" markdown="1">
 ### Creating Road Hazards

-A Supervisor can create a road hazard on the map to warn Drivers of the hazards on their routes, by following the steps below:
+A Supervisor can create a road hazard on the map to warn Drivers of the hazards on their routes, by doing the following:
 * From the Map Monitoring view (either tab: Routes, Resource, or Tickets), tap on the map where the road hazard is located
 * The system will display the following 'New road hazard' prompt
-* Tap the type of road hazard from the list and tap 'Yes' to confirm the creation of a new road hazard on the next prompt
+* Select the type of road hazard and then select 'Yes' on the prompt to confirm the creation of a new road hazard

 <img src="images/supervisor/sa-supervisor-activities/creating-road-hazards.png" class="ios width-xl" data-lightbox="30" />

-* The system will display the hazards as either a road plate or a warning, as seen below:
+* The system will display the hazards as either a road plate or a warning, as shown below:
-  * Road plates (orange stacked layes marker): permanent hazard on the road
+  * Road plates (orange stacked layes marker): A permanent hazard on the road
   * Temporary hazard (orange warning triangle marker): tree down/power line down, accident, etc.
     **Note:** These hazards will appear on the map for all Supervisors and Drivers that are working in the same service area